vlayer-xyz/vlayer/book/src/javascript/web-proofs.md

 In the above snippet, the last argument to `notarize` is a list of items, where a single item defines a single part of HTTP request/response that can be redacted.
 Each item comes in two flavours - the basic one which defines the items that will be redacted and the `*_except` one, which defines the items that *will not* be redacted.
 For example, `request: { headers: ["cookie"] }` will redact a single request header with name `cookie` and `request: { headers_except: ["cookie"] }` will redact all the other headers *except* `cookie` (we could pass an empty array `request: { headers_except: [] }` to redact all request headers).

-By default, the transcript is not redacted at all and redaction of each item needs to be configure to enable redaction.
+By default, the transcript is not redacted at all and redaction of each HTTP request/response part needs to be configure to enable redaction.

 ### WebSocket proxy